Kanmuri/kanjipairs_html/README.md

 The goal here is to make a small game in JavaScript that can be run by just grabbing the files and opening the base HTML file in a modern web browser.

+Due to this self-imposed constraint of making the game playable from the local filesystem (i.e. via a `file://` URL), certain tradeoffs had to be made.
+For example:
+* Because JS modules cannot be used from `file://` URLs, all the JS code had to be loaded the tradtional way (i.e. using `script` tags with `type` of `text/javascript`)
+* JSON or XML files to read the kanji data from could not be read directly from the filesystem when using the `file://` protocol to serve the files, and thus the kanji data was instead rendered directly as a JS object in the `kanjidata.js` file

-This app uses a trimmed-down JSON object based on the the KANJIDIC2 XML file for its datasource.
+This app uses a trimmed-down JS object based on the the KANJIDIC2 XML file for its datasource.
 This file is Copyright the [Electronic Dictionary Research and Development Group](http://www.edrdg.org/edrdg/licence.html) and is licensed under a [Creative Commons Attribution-ShareAlike License (V3.0)](http://creativecommons.org/licenses/by-sa/3.0/).

 The file itself is available from the [KANJIDIC2 project page](http://www.csse.monash.edu.au/~jwb/kanjidic2/).